 Steps To Create Facebook Pixel

-- Log on to Facebook Business Manager and click hamburger menu at the left-hand side.
+Step 1.
+Log on to Facebook Business Manager and click Data sources menu at the left-hand side.

 If all goes well, you’ll get a confirmation that Facebook Pixel is now active on your website.
 If it fails, make sure you added the code to the right part of your website.